 Sts.
-Peter & Paul School enrolls approximately 130 students in preschool through 8th grade.
+Peter & Paul School enrolls 120 students in preschool through 8th grade as of October 1, 2017.
 With the exception of preschool and kindergarten, classrooms are a combination of 2 grades with the average class size of 25 students.
 Sts.
 Peter & Paul School enrolls students of many different faiths.
 Just under half of Sts.
 Peter and Paul School families actively practice the Catholic faith providing a wonderful diversity to the school.

 Sts.
 Peter & Paul School serves children from Jackson, Vinton, Athens, Gallia, and Hocking Counties.
 Busing is provided for students from Jackson, Wellston and Vinton each day.